vhive-serverless/invitro/docs/loader.md

 ### vHive cluster

 First, configure `script/setup/setup.cfg`.
-You can specify there which vHive branch to use, loader branch, operation mode (sandbox type), and maximum number of pods per node.
+You can specify there which vHive branch to use, loader branch, operation mode (sandbox type), maximum number of pods per node, whether to deploy Prometheus metrics collector, and the number of Kubernetes control plane replicas (for high-availability).
 All these configurations are mandatory.
-We currently support the following modes: containerd (`container`), Firecracker (`firecracker`), and Firecracker with snapshots (`firecracker_snapshots`).Loader will be cloned on every node specified as argument of the cluster create script.
+We currently support the following modes: containerd (`container`), Firecracker (`firecracker`), and Firecracker with snapshots (`firecracker_snapshots`).
+Loader will be cloned on every node specified as argument of the cluster create script.
 The same holds for Kubernetes API server certificate.

 * To create a multi-node cluster, specify the node addresses as the arguments and run the following command: